bitdessin/JustDeepIt/docs/source/quickstart/instance-segmentation.rst

-To start JustDeepIt, we open the terminal, change the current directory to :file:`JustDeepIt/tutorials/IS`, and run the following command.
+To start JustDeepIt, we open the terminal, as the following commands, change the current directory to :file:`JustDeepIt/tutorials/IS`, and run :code:`justdeepit` command.

 .. code-block:: sh